-The important factor for illustrating the point of this article is that the positions have different weights in the portfolio: 80%, 10%, and 10%.
+The important factor for illustrating the point of this example is that the positions have different weights: 80%, 10%, and 10%.

-One year later, you are looking at your portfolio’s performance.
-The 3 stocks performed like this:
+One year later, we are looking at our portfolio’s performance.
+The three stocks performed like this:

 - Stock ABC -20%